 Alright, so the title of this article may be a bit deceiving.
 When I say “non-toxic” what I mean is that it is not toxic to animals or people.
 It is safe to use around your children and it won’t harm you if you accidentally spray yourself or breath it in.
 This non-toxic weed killer is safe around your pets too.

-Truth be told, this weed killer is incredibly toxic to the plants and even the soil underneath.
+Truth be told, this weed killer is toxic to the plants and even the soil underneath.
 This weed killer is very effective, but does not discriminate against one form of plant over another.
-It will kill everything and leave the soil ph levels so out of whack that, unless you really put the work in to treat it, this stuff won’t allow anything else to grow for a long time.
+It will kill everything and leave the soil ph levels completely changed that unless you really put the work in to treat it, this stuff won’t allow anything else to grow for a while.

 - 1 Gallon of White Distilled Vinegar